Shifting Financial Marketing into Gear

 Project Management Spotlight: Understanding the RACI Matrix

 Projects succeed and fail for many reasons.
 Either way, we always look back and identify what we did right and, more importantly, where it all went wrong.
+Defining key roles in any project is critical to success.
+That is what the RACI Matrix seeks to clarify.

 A key component of project success—what’s called a CSF, or critical success factor—is having a clear, documented, and well-understood approach to the roles that your team members hold within a project.
 When projects fail, it’s not always because the project itself was poorly planned.
 Often, failure occurs because there is a lack of clarity around roles and responsibilities.